 Importing a private key via API (PKCS #8)¶

-function allows you to programmatically import private keys with their corresponding certificates into the Certificate Manager - SaaS platform.
+The imports function allows you to programmatically import private keys with their corresponding certificates into the Certificate Manager - SaaS platform.
 This feature allows customers to import private keys and certificates that would enable them to use the Push Provisioning feature for non-ASK certificates and would also allow them to use Certificate Manager - SaaS as an enterprise vault for their machine identities.

 Important